 Photo credit: Abbey Levine

-I’m Susan Avery Stewart, a retired psychology professor and psychotherapist, and more recently, author of Winter’s Graces: The Surprising Gifts of Later Life, which will be released in October, 2018.
+I’m Susan Avery Stewart, a retired psychology professor and psychotherapist, and more recently, author of Winter’s Graces: The Surprising Gifts of Later Life, published by She Writes Press.

 Age enhances our capacity for audacity, ingenuity, discerning wisdom, and for savoring life and riding its ups and downs with equanimity and humor.
 Winter’s Graces offers a heartening vision of aging that celebrates its many gifts, acknowledges its challenges, and reveals how the last season of life can be the most fulfilling of all.